IBM-Cloud/terraform-provider-ibm/website/docs/r/is_security_group_network_interface_attachment.html.markdown

 * `name` - The user-defined name for this network interface.
 * `port_speed` - The network interface port speed in Mbp.
 * `primary_ipv4_address` - The network interface port speed in Mbp.
+* `primary_ipv6_address` - The primary IPv6 address in compressed notation as specified by RFC 5952.
 * `secondary_address` - Collection seconary IP addresses.
 * `status` - The status of the volume.
 * `subnet` - The Subnet id.